 3. The gas valve unlocks for the burners, which are ignited electronically.

 • Dirty or malfunctioning flame sensor.
-If the sensor doesn’t detect a flame, it will shut off your furnace to keep natural gas from getting into your home.
+If the sensor doesn’t sense a flame, it will shut off your furnace to prevent natural gas from spilling into your home.
 The ignition process corrodes flame sensors over time.
-While cleaning during annual furnace maintenance can help, yours may ultimately need to be replaced.
+While cleaning during annual furnace maintenance can help, yours may ultimately need to be taken out and changed.

 • Bad limit switch.
 This safety feature will turn off your furnace if it detects backdrafting.
-Backdrafting is dangerous, since carbon monoxide and natural gas can leak into your home.
-These switches can malfunction due to age, damage or dust buildup.
+Backdrafting is hazardous, because carbon monoxide and natural gas can leak into your home.
+These switches can malfunction due to age, damage or dust accumulation.

 • Dirty air filter.
-A dirty air filter can restrict airflow and force your furnace to shut off to prevent overheating.
-Make sure to change yours every 30 to 90 days, or whenever you can’t see light through it.
+A dirty air filter can reduce airflow and force your furnace to shut off to prevent overheating.
+Make sure to change yours every 30 to 90 days, or anytime you can’t see light through it.

 Estimated Repair Cost